isomerpages/pa-corp/news-and-speeches/news/_posts/2024-09-28-post-National Community Leadership Institute Celebrates 60 years of commitment to community leadership.md

 image: ""
 variant: markdown
 ---
-## National Community Leadership Institute Looks Ahead to Empower Future Community Leaders As It Celebrates 60 Years of Commitment to Community Leadership
+## National Community Leadership Institute looks ahead to empower future community leaders as it celebrates 60 years of commitment to community leadership

  &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;The National Community Leadership Institute (NACLI) is celebrating its 60<sup>th</sup> anniversary this year, commemorating six decades of unwavering commitment